iron-io/dockerworker/java/README.md

 ## Notes

 1. We provide Docker images for Java 1.7 as well.
 They are `iron/java:1.7` and `iron/java-dev:1.7`
-2. The `iron/java` images contain _only_ the JRE.
-They cannot be used to compile Java code.
+2. The `iron/java` images contain _only_ the JRE - they cannot be used to compile Java code.
+Use `iron/java-dev` images for that.